gkdreamz/mgrid/README.md

 then run the `php composer.phar install` command to install it.
 At this stage everything should go smooth.

+#### Download

 Alternatively, you can download the [`mgrid.zip`][1] file and extract it.

+### The Assets

+Into the package you can find the assets:

+    YOUR_FOLDER_VENDOR/mdn/lib/Mgrid/templates/default/assets

+Here you have 2 options:

+    1. Just move the folder to the root of your application;
+    2. Just create a symlink.

 ## Usage